-Vercel vs Netlify vs Cloudflare Pages: the UK SMB hosting guide (2026)
+Vercel vs Netlify vs Cloudflare Pages (UK)

 The short version

-• Netlify — broadly similar feature set, slightly weaker UK region story, free tier is competitive but the pricing-by-build-minute model can surprise active sites.
+- Netlify, broadly similar feature set, slightly weaker UK region story, free tier is competitive but the pricing-by-build-minute model can surprise active sites.

-• Cloudflare Pages — strongest sovereignty story (UK + EU edges by default), generous free tier, but the developer experience for Astro/Next is still maturing in 2026.
+- Cloudflare Pages, strongest sovereignty story (UK + EU edges by default), generous free tier, but the developer experience for Astro/Next is still maturing in 2026.

 The honest summary: most UK SMB sites are fine on any of the three.
 The decision matters for active sites with growing traffic + sovereignty requirements.